Step 3. Specify Cloud Repository Account

 At the Account step of the wizard, specify settings for an account which will be used to connect to Azure Blob storage:

-- From the Credentials list, select user credentials to access your Azure Blob storage.
+- From the Credentials drop-down list, select user credentials to access your Azure Blob storage.

 If you have not set up credentials beforehand in the Cloud Credentials Manager, click the Manage cloud accounts link or click Add on the right to add the necessary credentials.

-- From the Gateway server list, select a server that will be used to access Azure Blob storage.
+- From the Gateway server drop-down list, select a gateway server that will be used to access Azure Blob storage.
+We recommend that you use a gateway server, for example, if your organization has NAT or different types of firewalls and your access to the internet is limited.